OKyne1/ot_genome_project/2_annotation_scripts/domain_annotation/README.md

 3. Parsing hmmer output
 4. Adding this information back into the gbff files

-These 4 scripts are linked by [domain_annotation.sh](https://github.com/OKyne1/ot_genome_project/blob/main/2_annotation_scripts/domain_annotation/domain_annotation_package/scripts/domain_annotation.sh) which requires all files from the domain_annotation_package directory (excluding test directory) in the positions they are currently found in, and correct packages installed (see [environment.yml](https://github.com/OKyne1/ot_genome_project/blob/main/2_annotation_scripts/domain_annotation/domain_annotation_package/environment.yml)).
+These 4 scripts are linked by [domain_annotation.sh](https://github.com/OKyne1/ot_genome_project/blob/main/2_annotation_scripts/domain_annotation/domain_annotation_package/scripts/domain_annotation.sh) which requires all files from the domain_annotation_package directory (excluding test directory) in the relative positions they are currently found in, and correct packages installed (see [environment.yml](https://github.com/OKyne1/ot_genome_project/blob/main/2_annotation_scripts/domain_annotation/domain_annotation_package/environment.yml)).
 The command line usage is then: `bash domain_annotaiton.sh <gbff files>`

 ## Parsing gbff files to faa files
 hmmersearch requires a .faa file input.
 To produce this, gbff files from bakta were converted to .faa files with the locus tag as the header.
 The script [gen_2_faa.py](https://github.com/OKyne1/ot_genome_project/blob/main/2_annotation_scripts/domain_annotation/1_gbff_2_faa/gen_2_faa.py)

-## hmmersearch parameters
+## hmmersearch
+The output .faa files are used for `hmmersearch`.
 ### Thresholds
 By default the -E theshold is 10, however this is way higher than we would like.
 The threshold used by bakta is `-E 1E-10`, we used this.
 This means that per hit there will be on average 10^-10 false positivies.
 Later on we may want to consider reducing the stringency of this threshold.